 Working out the mean of the upper and lower bound of each interval works out the midpoints.
 To do this, the upper and lower bound are added for each interval then divided by 2 as there are 2 numbers.
 The midpoint is the best estimate for the values of each of the times.
-Multiplying the midpoints by the frequencies works out an estimate for the total time of each interval.
+Multiplying the midpoints by the frequencies works out the estimated total time for each interval.
 Adding all of these together works out an overall estimated total time for all 18 students.
 Mean = total/number, so the estimated total time is divided by the 18 students